Posted on

-In California, car accidents generally settle slightly faster than many other kinds of personal injury claims.
+Auto accidents generally take anywhere from 6 months to 3 years to settle in California.
+Car accidents generally settle faster than other kinds of personal injury claims.
 This is because car accidents tend to cause less severe injuries than certain other types of cases, like medical malpractice.

 Also, car accidents happen all the time.
 The commonplace nature of the claim can make for a shorter timeline because it is a smoother process.

-One factor that can prolong the process is the fact that insurance defense firms charge by the hour, and insurance adjusters get paid a flat salary.
+One variable that can prolong the process is the fact that insurance defense firms charge by the hour, and insurance adjusters get paid a flat salary.
 Therefore, they are in no rush to pay you what you deserve.

-The most important factors that can change the timeline for settling a car accident case in California are:
+The two most important factors that can change the timeline for settling a car accident case in California are:

 - the parties’ willingness to compromise, and